Camp Abilities Ireland

 A loss of sight, never a loss of vision

-Camp Abilities is a residential, sport and physical activity camp for children with vision impairments.
+NCBI in association with Cara, Cappanalea Outdoor Education Centre and IT Tralee are delighted to host Camp Abilities, a residential, sport and physical activity camp for children with vision impairments.

 Camp Abilities takes place every year during the first week in Easter in Cappanalea Outdoor Education Centre in County Kerry.
 Click here to learn more about the Centre.